This page has been updated and replaced as part of the DNREC Web Reboot Project.

-The Wildlife Species Conservation & Research Program (WSCRP) continuously updates information on rare plant and animal species and vegetation communities in Delaware.
-The WSCRP is the state's most comprehensive, centralized source of information on rare plants, animals, and vegetation communities.
-Information compiled on species and vegetation communities comes from a wide range of sources including publications, museum and herbarium collections, fieldwork, and coordination with many partner scientists that share information on the status of the plants and animals that occur in the state.
+The Species Conservation & Research Program (SCRP) continuously updates information on rare plant and animal species and vegetation communities in Delaware.
+The SCRP is the state's most comprehensive, centralized source of information on rare plants, animals, and vegetation communities.
+Information compiled on species and vegetation communities comes from a wide range of sources including publications, museum and herbarium collections, fieldwork, and coordination with many partner scientists who share information on the status of the plants and animals that occur in the state.
 Species and vegetation community information is updated and improved as new data are obtained.
 This information is used by research scientists, conservation organizations, consulting firms and agencies to plan for the conservation of habitat for rare species and vegetation communities.

 How to Request an Environmental Review